 Martha Wells has written many fantasy novels, including The Books of the Raksura series (beginning with The Cloud Roads), the Ile-Rien series (including The Death of the Necromancer) as well as YA fantasy novels, short stories, media tie-ins (for Star Wars and Stargate: Atlantis), and non-fiction.
-Her most recent fantasy novels are The Edge of Worlds in 2016 and The Harbors of the Sun in 2017, the final novel in The Books of the Raksura series.
-She has a new series of SF novellas, The Murderbot Diaries, forthcoming from Tor.com in 2017 and 2018.
+Her most recent fantasy novel is The Harbors of the Sun in 2017, the final novel in The Books of the Raksura series.
+She has a new series of SF novellas, The Murderbot Diaries, published by Tor.com in 2017 and 2018.
 She was also the lead writer for the story team of Magic: the Gathering's Dominaria expansion in 2018.
-She has won a Nebula Award, an ALA/YALSA Alex Award, and her work has appeared on the Hugo, Nebula, and Philip K. Dick Award ballots, and the New York Times Bestseller List.
+She has won a Nebula Award, an ALA/YALSA Alex Award, a Locus Award, and her work has appeared on the Hugo, Nebula, and Philip K. Dick Award ballots, the USA Today Bestseller List, and the New York Times Bestseller List.
 Her books have been published in eleven languages.

 Her first novel, The Element of Fire, was published by Tor in hardcover in July 1993 and was a finalist for the 1993 Compton Crook/Stephen Tall Award and a runner-up for the 1994 Crawford Award.
 The French edition, Le feu primordial, was a 2003 Imaginales Award nominee.